 This depends on the cost of repairing the damage and the number of years of no claims you have.
-If the damage is relatively cheap to repair and you have a lot of years of no claims, then it may be better to pay out yourself.
+If the damage is relatively cheap to repair and you have several years of no claims, then it may be better to pay yourself.

 Read our guide on making a car insurance claim for help working out when you should make a claim.

 An example of claiming vs paying yourself